khimo/khimo.github.io/bli-guides/_manuals/howto-siri-shortcuts.md

 <div class="row justify-content-center">
   <div class="col-sm-8">

   <p><strong>This configuration process is the ONLY way to integrate an Essential BLI with Siri Shortcuts and allows you to control the BLI only when connected to the same network.
-PRO BLIs can integrate directly through Khimo and it is not recommended that you configure them following this manual, but the <a href="">Configure PRO BLI Scenes as Siri Shortcuts</a> manual.</strong></p>
+PRO BLIs can integrate directly through Khimo and it is not recommended that you configure them following this manual, but the <a href="./conf-scenes-as-shortcuts">Configure PRO BLI Scenes as Siri Shortcuts</a> manual.</strong></p>

   <p>Siri shortcuts allow you to execute routines or fire commands on your BeoLiving Intelligence with just a tap or by asking Siri.</p>